JacquesGariepy/CommanderAI/readme.md

-# CommanderAI
+# CommanderAI - Windows

 *Note: This project is a **proof of concept** demonstrating the automation capabilities described below.
+Be patient.
 It is not intended for production use without further validation, security measures, and adaptations.*

 ## Table of Contents